tkBischoff/BuisnessIntelligence/README.md

 2. clicks:<br>
    which websites were clicked most often?<br>
    what were the queries/categories/keywords that generated the most clicks?<br>
-   what queries/categories/keywords ended most sessions?
+   what queries/categories/keywords ended most sessions?<br>
    **MARIEM**

 3. categories of users:<br>